Xbox Games Store: Xbox gift card scam

 Besides using direct funds to purchase items from the Xbox Games Store, Microsoft offered Xbox gift cards that could be purchased at retail outlets or included in game packages.
 These cards included a 25 alpha-numeric code that could be redeemed via the Xbox or on the web for specific content or towards Xbox Points to be used for purchase on the store.

 In 2017, Volodymyr Kvashuk was hired at a contractor within Microsoft.
 He was part of a team to test Microsoft's e-commerce websites which included the purchasing of Xbox gift cards.
 Kvashuk found that in the test scenarios, he was being given legitimate Xbox gift card codes.
 He began quietly collecting codes and later sold these to others.
-By the time he was caught by federal agents, he had obtained over $10 million in value of Xbox gift cards and sold these at about half their value for Bitcoin, from which he purchase an expensive house and car.
+By the time he was caught by federal agents, he had obtained over $10 million in value of Xbox gift cards and sold these at about half their value for Bitcoin, from which he purchased an expensive house and car.
 Microsoft had discovered the large use of these gift cards and eventually traced it to an internal source, leading them and federal agents to Kvashuk, who was convicted and found guilty on 18 felonies in 2020.